nicolasloontjens/marspads-client/README.md

 ## Contacts page

-Ernst of the contacts page.
+Severity of the contacts page.

 On the contacts page, is it possible to add a contact as a friend.